Coulee chipmunk

 The Coulee chipmunk (Neotamias grisescens) is a species of chipmunk native to the Channeled Scablands in central Washington.
 It was formerly considered a subspecies of Neotamias minimus.
 It is sympatric with both N. minimus and N. amoenus; it can be differentiated by these species due to its overall grayer coloration.

+Description

+It resembles Neotamias minimus pictus, but is smaller, particularly on the hind feet.
+It's also a grayer and less yellow color, with the dark stripes on the back being pretty narrow and the middle pair of light stripes being a lot wider.
+The tail also tends to be grayer and paler.

+Distribution

+It's endemic to the Channeled Scablands of Central and Eastern Washington, originally being known from the Grand Coulee in Douglas and Grant counties.